sentinel-official/docs/modules/deposit/README.md

 func(k Keeper) SendCoinsFromDepositToAccount(ctx sdk.Context, from, to sdk.AccAddress, coins sdk.Coins) sdk.Error
 ```

-SendCoinsFromAccountToDeposit is for sending the amount from the bank account of from address to the deposit account of to address.
+SendCoinsFromAccountToDeposit is for sending the amount from the bank module account of from address to the deposit account of to address.

 - Parameters
     | Key   | Type           | Description |